setry14/test-angularjs/README.md

 ## Notes

+This app is a quick start way to Unit Test on an AngularJS app with ES6 syntaxes.
+I will be using one of my earlier boilerplate as base code to cut the development time on this app.

 This Boiler Plate (referenced throughout the app as BP | Bp | bp) is running the following stack:
 -   Webpack 2
 -   ES2015 (ES6)